anukah/ns3-oran-csc4966/README.md

 - Integration with [ONNX Runtime](https://onnxruntime.ai/) and
   [PyTorch](https://pytorch.org/) to support Machine Learning (ML)

+## NR (5G) Support
+This fork extends the original LTE-only module with full 5G NR support, mirroring the existing LTE pipeline 1:1 for NR networks.
+The NR extensions require the [5G-LENA](https://5g-lena.cttc.es/) module to be installed in the `ns-3` `contrib/` directory.
+The NR-specific features include:
+- E2 Node Terminators for NR gNBs (`OranE2NodeTerminatorNrGnb`) and NR UEs (`OranE2NodeTerminatorNrUe`)
+- Reporting capabilities for NR UE cell attachment, NR UE RSRP/RSRQ measurements, and NR UE DL Control SINR measurements
+- Generation and execution of NR-to-NR handover Commands (`OranCommandNr2NrHandover`)
+- Report Trigger for NR UE handover events (`OranReportTriggerNrUeHandover`)
+- SQLite data repository extensions with five new tables (`nrgnb`, `nrue`, `nruecell`, `nruersrprsrq`, `nruesinr`)
+- NR-native Logic Modules (xApps):
+  - `OranLmNr2NrDistanceHandover` - hands UEs over to the closest gNB by position
+  - `OranLmNr2NrRsrpHandover` - hands UEs over to the gNB with the strongest RSRP
+  - `OranLmNr2NrRsrpSinrHandover` - SINR-gated RSRP handover that only
+    triggers when the serving cell SINR drops below a configurable threshold
+  - `OranLmNr2NrRsrpSinrOnnxHandover` - ML-based handover using an ONNX
+    model that takes SINR and RSRP difference as inputs
+- Extended Conflict Mitigation Modules (`OranCmmHandover` and `OranCmmSingleCommandPerNode`) to recognize and filter NR handover commands

 # Minimum Requirements
 * ns-3.42
 * SQLite 3.7.17

 ## Optional Dependencies
+* 5G-LENA (for NR support)
 * ONNX Runtime 1.14.1
 * PyTorch 2.2.2